//cdn.supadupa.me/themes/20062/assets/favicon.ico?1770307490 ARCH - Julian Support

 What is the aim of ARCH?

-• Pre-Admission: The service can provide support for people who are ‘highly likely’ to be admitted to hospital without stepped-up support in the community.
+The service can provide support for people who are highly likely to be admitted to hospital without stepped-up support in the community - pre-admission.

-• Discharge Support: The service can support people to re-integrate into the community with the aim to prevent re-admission.
-The service can start working with people up to two weeks prior to their discharge.
+The service can support people to re-integrate into the community with the aim to prevent re-admission.
+The service can start working with people up to two weeks prior to their discharge - discharge support.

 When does the service operate?